omarXzain/reading-notes/class-11.md

 2. Images can be aligned both horizontally and vertically using CSS.
 3. You can use a background image behind the box created by any element on a page.

+- About SEO
+1. To put your site on the web, you will need to obtain a domain name and web hosting.
+2. FTP programs allow you to transfer files from your local computer to your web server

 --------------------------------------------------------